davehague/llm-wrapper-electron/README.md

 OPENAI_API_KEY=sk-YOUR-KEY-HERE
 ```

-Then, run `npm run build` to build and then `npm run dev` to start the project.
+Then, run `npm run build` to build and then `npm start` to start the project.

 # Notes about Electron